23 Sep 2021 15:38:00

 The second from a series of storytelling articles to raise awareness on discrimination issues in the Republic of Moldova is onlineChisinau, Republic of Moldova 10 September 2021

 A new storytelling article tackling hate speech and discrimination against Roma community in...

-Call for proposals: Grants for support to civil society organisations for combating discrimination in Armenia, Republic of Moldova and UkraineStrasbourg 2 October 2020
+Call for proposals: Grants for support to civil society organisations for increasing access to justice for victims of discrimination in Armenia, Azerbaijan, Republic of Moldova and UkraineStrasbourg 08/09/2021

 Under the framework of the European Union/Council of Europe joint programme Partnership for Good...